According to the National Center for Charitable Statistics (NCCS), more than 1.5 million nonprofit organizations are registered in the U.S.

 Simplify the donation user flow.

 Raising money is one of the most important things a website can do for your organization.
-That means “donate” is arguably the most important conversion to cater the site around.
+That means “donate” is arguably the most important conversion.
 Don’t make it difficult to donate.

 Include a clear CTA button in the top navigation, build multiple routes to the donation page, and create a donation form with clear microcopy and instructions.
 In addition, targeted user testing can help you discover any hiccups in the process and ultimately build the most frictionless donation flow possible.